AltaArts/SourceTab--Prism-Plugin/Docs/Doc-Metadata.md

 ### Metadata Viewer
 ![Metadata Popup](DocsImages/meta_dataPopup.png)

-Clicking the *View Metadata* button will display the current file's Metadata in the popup viewer (the same as the right-click men u action of a File Tile).
+Clicking the *View Metadata* button will display the current file's Metadata in the popup viewer (the same as the right-click menu action of a File Tile).
 This allows viewing the complete raw Metadata for a file, and can be used for reference when configuring the Editor.

 <br>

 ### Metadata Presets
 ![Presets List](DocsImages/meta_presetList.png)

 Allows for quick configuration from saved Metadata Presets.
-Clicking the *Edit* button will open the Metadata Presets Editor (see #########).       **TODO**
+Clicking the *Edit* button will open the Metadata Presets List (see [Presets List](#presets-list) below).

 <br>